Analyzing zero-inflated clustered longitudinal ordinal outcomes using GEE-type models with an application to dental fluorosis studies: Methods and Modeling

 \subsubsection{Generalized Estimating Equations (GEEs)}

-Generalized Estimating Equations (GEEs) proposed by \cite{liang1986longitudinal} extend the Generalized Linear Model (GLM) framework to analyze longitudinal and clustered data.
-GEEs are designed to handle correlated observations; this makes them particularly useful in situations where repeated measures are collected on the same subject.
-Observations in these subject-specific ``clusters'' are not necessarily independent.
-GEEs use quasi-likelihood methods, focusing on the mean structure and correlation rather than fully specifying the joint distribution of the data.
-Parameter estimates in are obtained iteratively until convergence.
-In a setting with repeated measures on $N$ subjects, a GEE is of the following form:
+Generalized estimating equations proposed by \cite{liang1986longitudinal} extend the GLM framework to analyze longitudinal and clustered data.
+GEEs are designed to handle correlated observations.
+This makes them particularly useful in situations where repeated measures are collected on the same subject, where observations in these subject-specific ``clusters'' are not necessarily independent.
+GEEs use quasi-likelihood methods, focusing on the first two moments in addition to a working correlation structure, rather than fully specifying the joint distribution of the data.
+Parameter estimates are obtained numerically via iterative methods, such as the Newton-Raphson method.
+In a setting with repeated measures on $N$ subjects, the GEE, $\boldsymbol{\psi}(\boldsymbol{\beta})=0$, is based on the generalized estimating function: